mlomnitz/STARlight/README.md

 ## Declaration

 Portions of this package were originally inherited/based on the [STARlight](https://starlight.hepforge.org/) Monte Carlo generator.
 We would like to aknowledge the authors J. Nystrand, J. Seger and Y. Gorbunov for their contributions to STARLgiht.

-## What is new?
-Although eSTARlight inherits many methods from STARlight, it required sufficient changes to motiviate a separate distribution.
-As such, the source code includes many new/changed classes relative to the original STARlight package.
-In this section we will provide a brief overview of some important chages.

-### New classes
- - gammaeluminosity: Generates look-up tables for electron-ion collisions.
- - e_wideResonanceCrossSection: Coherent vector meson production using wide resonance in _eX_ collisions.
- - e_narrowResonanceCrossSection: Coherent vector meson production using narrow resonance in _eX_ collisions.
- - e_starlightStandalone: Similar to STARlight case, calls methods to initialize and produce events and decay them.
- - e_starlight: Reads in inputParameters and checks their validity.
- - e_main: Driver program, initiates and calls e_starlightStandalone.
- - eXevent: Contained for e+X event information (analogous to upcEvent in STARlight).

-### Modified classes
- - beambeamsystem: Add support for electron beam.
- - readinluminosity: Methods to read the look up tables for _ep_ and _eA_ have been added.
- - photonNucleusCrossSection: Methods to calculate photon flux and _$\gamma$X --> VX_ cross-section.
- - nucleus: Add support for electron (Z=1,A=0).
- - inputParameters: Add inputParamters for eSTARlight, including: min(max) $\gamma$ energy($k$) and virtuality($Q^2$), number of $k$ and $Q^2$ bins, electron energy, ...
- - gammaavm: Add methods to generate kinematic variables and momenta to finite virtuality.
-Also generate outgoing electron and target.
- - filewriter: Increased precision for event catalogue.
-Necesary for scattered target and electron.
- - eventfilewriter: Add implementation for eXevent to include scattered target and electron in event catalogue.

 ## Instructions for use
 The following instructions illustrate the procedure to install and run eSTARlight in a \*nix based environment: